 Backflow prevention devices are used to protect potable water supplies from contamination or pollution due to backflow by preventing water from flowing back into the water system.
 Typically, backflow prevention devices are required for plumbing system connections that contain chemicals or industrial fluids, irrigation systems, fertilizers or auxiliary water sources (including reclaimed water).
 These devices are subject to inspection, maintenance, testing and reporting requirements to ensure each device continues to protect against cross contamination.

-The City of Round Rock administers a backflow prevention program to ensure backflow prevention devices are installed and maintained in compliance with federal, state and local codes.
+The City of Round Rock has partnered with Backflow Solutions, Inc. to administer the backflow prevention program, ensuring backflow prevention devices are installed and maintained in compliance with federal, state and local codes.